-I have over the years worked as a residential social worker in Buckinghamshire, a resettlement officer in Hertfordshire, Palliative care support worker for families in crises for BUPA, Learning support worker and supply teacher in Hertfordshire secondary schools and during this time I have gained a wealth of experience from a variety of age groups, ethnicity and genders.
-Due to this, I decided to further my development and awareness and train to become a counsellor/therapist.
-I trained at the University of Hertfordshire for 4.5yrs, where first, I gained a Higher Certificate I then continued to train further to a MA/PgD level 7 in counselling and psychotherapy.
+Over the years I have worked as a residential social worker and a resettlement officer, Palliative support worker for BUPA, Learning support worker and supply teacher in a secondary school.
+During this time I have gained a wealth of experience from a variety of age groups, ethnicity and genders.
+Due to this, I decided to further my development and awareness, and decided to train to become a counsellor & psychotherapist.
+I trained at the University of Hertfordshire for 4.5yrs, where firstly I gained a Higher Certificate level 5 in psychodynamic counselling and then I continued to further my training to a MA/PgD level 7 in counselling & psychotherapy.

 My Counselling Experience:

-I provide counselling to independent schools, including Duncombe & St Josephs in the Park in Hertfordshire.
+I provide counselling to independent schools, including Duncombe, St Josephs in the Park & Westbrook Hay.

 I am trained in the 12 step addiction program.

-I also work with "looked after children" and foster carers and I am an advocate for the "enough abuse" charity.
+I have experience working with "looked after children" and Foster carers and I am an advocate for the "enough abuse" charity.